JewelsHovan/senscritique_isbn_scrape/README.md

-# SensCritique Book Scraper
+# SensCritique Collection Scraper

-An asynchronous Python script that efficiently scrapes book data from SensCritique collections and saves it to a JSON file.
-The script uses concurrent workers to collect comprehensive book details including titles, authors, ISBNs, descriptions, genres, ratings, and more.
+An asynchronous Python script that efficiently scrapes collection data from SensCritique and saves it to JSON and CSV formats.
+The script uses concurrent workers to collect comprehensive details including titles, authors, ISBNs, descriptions, genres, ratings, and more.

 ## Features

 - Asynchronous scraping using aiohttp for improved performance
-- Concurrent processing with 3 workers and rate limiting
+- Concurrent processing with configurable workers and rate limiting
-- Scrapes multiple pages of book collections from SensCritique
+- Scrapes multiple pages of collections from SensCritique
-- Extracts detailed book information including:
+- Extracts detailed information including:
   - Title
   - Author(s)
   - ISBN